Judas

 (14-15) "Enoch also, the seventh from Adam"

 Jude says Enoch, "the seventh from Adam", prophesied that God would come with 10,000 of his saints "to execute judgment upon all."
-But this prophecy is from the Book of Enoch, not from the Bible.
+But this prophecy is from the Book of Enoch (which the author considered scripture and believed was written by Enoch), not from the Bible.

 Was Enoch the seventh from Adam?

-The author of the SAB asks "Was Enoch the sixth or the seventh from Adam?".
-The Bible never claims that Enoch was the sixth of Adam.
-It's the author of the SAB that does the counting.
+The author of the SAB asks: “Was Enoch the sixth or the seventh from Adam?“ The Bible never claims that Enoch was the sixth of Adam.
+It's the author of the SAB who does this counting.
 The issue is resolved easily it we take into account that the Jews counted inclusive, so the author of the SAB should count Adam as well.
 As literally Jude says: "the seventh", counted "from Adam".

 Other examples of this is "the seventh day", counted from the first day.
 Or in the months: "the third month", counted from the first.
 Jews always include the first thing in the count.